 Together, the sisters paired poets with NYC-area physicians to write poems as a way to provide space within and beyond the creative process for catharsis, shared understanding, and healing.

 Nicole Miyashiro is a writer-in-residence at the PA Center for the Book – Penn State University.
-Her work often explores femininity and its intersectionalities and appears in CALYX, The Hudson Review, the Nasty Women Poets anthology, and elsewhere.
+Her work appears in CALYX, The Hudson Review, the Nasty Women Poets anthology, and elsewhere.
 She also shares Words of Art.

 Elizabeth Fernandez, MD